Query Processing on Tensor Computation Runtimes: Related Work

 \stitle{Query processing over heterogeneous hardware.} Several recent works have started to explore query execution over heterogeneous hardware, such as CPU-GPU co-execution~\cite{10.1145/3485126,9556045,10.1007/s00778-018-0512-y,hetexchange,voodoo,ocelot,dandelion,heterogenous-pipelines}.
 Many of them rely on OpenCL~\cite{opencl} to target different hardware.
-It is well known that OpenCL is unstable and difficult to support in practice in production systems~\cite{rateupdb,EURECOM+6567}.
-Furthermore, targeting a common language (or similarly a generic compiler, e.g., MLIR~\cite{mlir}), requires non-trivial engineering effort since each device requires proper tuning~\cite{voodoo}, algorithms, and data structures (as well as abstractions/dialects in the MLIR case).
-Conversely, \system is able to natively run on any hardware supported by TCRs, and uses TCRs' tensor operation implementations, and compilation stacks.
-Currently, the user has to specify which fragment of the query should run on which hardware, but we are exploring how to automate this process and enable co-execution.
+However, targeting a common language (or similarly a generic compiler, e.g., MLIR~\cite{mlir}), requires non-trivial engineering effort since each device requires proper tuning~\cite{voodoo}, algorithms, and data structures (as well as abstractions/dialects in the MLIR case).
+Conversely, \system can natively run on any hardware supported by TCRs, and uses TCRs' tensor operation implementations and compilation stacks.
+Currently, the user has to specify which fragment of the query should run on which hardware, but we are exploring how to automate this and enable co-execution.

-A recent trend is arising that suggests splitting relational operators into smaller functions that can be easily composed and efficiently dispatched over heterogeneous hardware ~\cite{sub-operators,deep-optimization,modularis}. \system fits in this trend, whereby tensor operations are sub-components.
+A trend arises recently that suggests splitting relational operators into smaller functions that can be easily composed and efficiently dispatched over heterogeneous hardware ~\cite{sub-operators,deep-optimization,modularis}. \system fits in this trend, whereby tensor operations are sub-components.

-\stitle{Interpreted vs. compiled execution in DBMS and ML systems.} Interpreted (volcano-style~\cite{volcano}) execution has been the default for databases for several decades.
-MonetDB~\cite{monetdb} pioneered the vectorized execution model, whereby vectors of tuples (instead of tuple-at-a-time) are processed by interpreted operators.
-The vectorized model also makes it easy to exploit SIMD instructions~\cite{vix} and it is easier to debug and profile~\cite{photon}.
-More recently, compiled execution~\cite{hyper} with Relaxed Operator Fusion~\cite{rof} is considered as the state of the art for query processing.
+\stitle{Vectorized execution, query compilation, and columnar databases.} MonetDB/X100~\cite{monetdb} pioneered the vectorized execution model as well as the columnar data layout~\cite{cstore}. \system follows a similar design, where data is stored in a columnar format with virtual IDs~\cite{cstore-book}, but each column is represented as a tensor.
+Recent works, such as HyPer~\cite{hyper} and others~\cite{dblab,rof,umbra}, have focused on query compilation.
+Nevertheless, since (1) there is no clear winner between query compilation and vectorized execution~\cite{vectorized-vs-compiled} ; (2) many industry-grade systems use vectorized execution because it is easier to debug and profile~\cite{photon}; and (3) compiled systems start to move to vectorized execution (e.g., Spark with Photon), we evaluate \system against a state-of-the-art vectorized engine, DuckDB~\cite{duckdb}.